-In the end, I much prefer the type that has the raised handles.
+In the end, I much prefer the type that has raised handles.
 At 6’6”, it makes it a lot easier to deadlift this type of bar from the floor.
 Having those handles just a bit higher also makes it feel a little safer for my back.
-I even think it feels more stable when doing heavy loaded carries.
+I even think it feels more stable when doing heavy-loaded carries.

 A common theme you’ll find here on Gym Crafter is a consistent consideration of injury prevention.
-At 46 I’ve done my share of damage to my body.
-Much of it due to carelessness and impatience.
+At 50 I’ve done my share of damage to my body.
+Much of it is due to carelessness and impatience.
 Other injuries have been due to a simple lack of knowledge.

 One thing I didn’t know about for a long time was how small angle changes when lifting can either prevent or cause injury.
 Something like using a slight incline when bench pressing made a huge improvement in my shoulder health.